xuru/pyvisdk/docs/source/do/scsi_lun.rst

     .. py:attribute:: operationalState

         The operational states of the LUN.
 When more than one item is present in the array, the first state should be considered the primary state.
-For example, a LUN may be "ok" and "degraded" indicating I/O is still possible to the LUN, but it is operating in a degraded mode.
+For example, a LUN may be "ok" and "degraded" indicating I/O is still possible to the LUN, but it is operating in a degraded mode.See ScsiLunState

     .. py:attribute:: queueDepth